chaitru05/Solar-System/README.md

 ## 📄 License

-This project is built for educational purposes as part of a frontend development assignment.
+This project is built for educational purpose.

 ## 🤝 Contributing